wg-easy/wg-easy/README.md

 These options can be configured by setting environment variables using `-e KEY="VALUE"` in the `docker run` command.

+If you are using the systemd service, then you can add new ones using `Environment=KEY=VALUE` under the [Service] Section in the service file.

 | Env | Default | Example | Description |
 | - | - | - | - |
 | `PASSWORD` | - | `foobar123` | When set, requires a password when logging in to the Web UI. |